 - 1 pack Maltesers

-- Make the pastry.
-Cream together the butter and the icing sugar, then gently mix in the other ingredients until it comes together.
+- Cream together the butter and the icing sugar, then gently mix in the other ingredients until it comes together.
 Wrap in clingfilm and chill for at least an hour.

 - Bake the pastry case lined with baking paper and filled with baking beans for ten minutes.
 Then remove the baking beans and baking paper and bake for a further ten minutes.
 Leave aside to cool.

-- Make the ganache.
-Heat the cream gently in a pan until it begins to simmer (or use the microwave).
+- Heat the cream gently in a pan until it begins to simmer (or use the microwave).
 Place the chocolate pieces in a large bowl then pour over the cream.
 Leave it to sit for five mins approx then stir well until smooth.

 - Pour the ganache into the cool pastry case and chill the tart in the fridge until set.